atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     2. Click on `Explore Table Items` and find the LockID named `<table_name>/<environment_name>/terraform.tfstate-md5`.

-    3. Click on the item and replace the `Digest` value with the given value in error message.
+    3. Click on the item and replace the `Digest` value with the given value in the error message.

 ??? tip "How do I deal with Pre-existing state in multiple environment?"